gustaphe/matlab-aur/README.md

 This PKGBUILD creates an Arch Linux package for MATLAB.

-Additionally, it also builds the Python engine.
+Additionally, it also builds python engine.
 They are stored in `matlab` and `python-matlabengine` packages separately.

-**WARNING**: this package NEEDS you to obtain the original off-line installer, as unauthorized distributions are not permitted by the EULA.
+**WARNING**: this package NEEDS you to obtain the original off-line installer, as unauthorized distributions are not permitted in user agreement.

 ## Tips